 The cSensor is designed to extend coverage, visibility and Darktrace RESPOND autonomous response over a dynamic workforce.
 Deployment in virtualised networks is not the primary deployment scenario.
 It is ideally used in combination with other Darktrace virtual sensors and deployment options to achieve a combination of greater and simpler visibility.

-How do you manage response times with Darktrace?
+How do you manage response times within Darktrace?

 How does Darktrace monitor specific SaaS apps for detection and response?